 DrinkMate works unlike other breathalyzers in that it doesn’t need to be calibrated.
 With new (and extremely researched) technology, DrinkMate has an age factor to determine how broken in your device is.
 This way, DrinkMate will recalibrate itself according to how often you use it and the sensor never goes bad.
 DrinkMate should retain its ability for accuracy for at least a year.
 Additionally, the DrinkMate app can be customised for units for BAC as many countries are not the same.

-DrinkMate’s design allows you to keep your favourite case on while using the device, but it’s recommended you test it with the case first.
+DrinkMate’s design allows you to keep your favorite case on while using the device, but it’s recommended you test it with the case first.

 Although the device is only made for Android, and that may seem like a drawback, the monetary push on Kickstarter may be the desire of iPhone and Windows phone users looking to get in on the action.
 The creators are hoping to also create Windows and iPhone versions of the app to be compatible as well, but they want to perfect everything with Android first (and raise a little more dough).
 DrinkMate will begin production in November using their Kickstarter money for tools.
 Their ship date is set to December 1st.